devroopsaha744/julius_ai/README.md

 This README aims to be the single authoritative source for how Julius AI works.
 If anything is unclear or if you want diagrams exported to the repo as SVGs or PNGs, tell me which diagram and I'll generate it.

+**Note on Diagrams**: If Mermaid diagrams are not displaying properly on GitHub, you can:
+1. View them in a Markdown preview that supports Mermaid (VS Code, etc.)
+2. Use online Mermaid editors like mermaid.live to render them
+3. Contact maintainers to export diagrams as images

-Julius AI — built for realistic, low-latency interviews.
+Julius AI — built for realistic, low-latency interviews with comprehensive coding evaluation.